A Year-Round Guide to Franklin and Nantahala

 Graham County might be one of the most peaceful and least populated counties in North Carolina, but that doesn’t mean the rural communities at the foothills of the Great Smoky Mountains lack nightlife.
 There are plenty of ways to explore and relax in Graham County after the sun goes down.

 Dine alfresco: When it comes to outdoor dining, nothing beats Tapoco Lodge on the banks of the Cheoah River.
 The Aluminum Company of America built the lodge in 1930 and it remains a top pick for stunning accommodations and riverside dining.
 After a day of hiking, mountain biking, or kayaking, grab a table on the deck and tuck into comfort foods like nachos, burgers, and hand-tossed pizzas as you listen to the rushing rapids.
-If you’ll be staying closer to Robbinsville proper, consider Moonshiner Steakhouse just minutes from downtown, where you can enjoy a lineup of local live music as you dine under the stars.
+You can also catch live music most evenings.
+Check their Facebook page for updates.

 Frolic with fireflies: Global firefly populations may be declining but there are still plenty of our flickering friends lighting up the forest in Graham County.
 Check into one of the luxury lodge rooms at the all-inclusive, adults-only Snowbird Mountain Lodge and bundle up for an evening firefly walk.
-Outdoor educator Wanda DeWaard follows forest trails after sunset and shares information about the history of fireflies and their natural bioluminescence.
+We recommend joining the Partners of Joyce Kilmer-Slickrock Wilderness on a guided hike through the forest to learn about the beetles’ patterns and bioluminescence.

 Watch the moon rise: Hooper Bald and Huckleberry knob off the Cherohala Skyway are made for picnicking.
-Order takeout from one of the local restaurants in Robbinsville — The Hub in downtown Robbinsville is known for its steaks and exotic burgers, Lynn’s Place serves up seafood, pasta, and chicken to-go, and Willow Tree Catering, Baking and Restaurant packs a picnic basket for a delicious outdoor feast — and don’t forget to ask for locally made Yellow Branch Cheese.
+Order takeout from one of the local restaurants in Robbinsville — the Dragon Pit is known for barbecue but its brisket burgers are a local favorite, Lynn’s Place serves up seafood, pasta, and chicken to-go, and Willow Tree Catering, Baking and Restaurant packs a picnic basket for a delicious outdoor feast.
 Set up at one of the picnic tables and watch as the sun sinks into the sea of mountain ranges and the moon rises brightly into the dark, star-studded sky.

 Take in the views: You’ll get some Instagram-worthy photos at Fontana Dam.
 Stop at the visitor’s center to learn the history of the 480-foot dam — the tallest east of the Rockies — and then find a spot to watch the moon rise over Fontana Lake.
 Prepare a thermos of piping hot tea with honey-infused offerings purchased at Wehrloom Honey to take the chill off.
 A bottle of Werhloom mead — a fermented alcoholic drink made with local honey — is meant for sipping in front of a roaring fire back at your cabin.